N1GHT-F4LL/gzctf-notification/README.md

 3. Start polling for notifications every 30 seconds (configurable)
 4. Send formatted notifications to the specified Discord channel

-### Bot Commands

-The bot uses modern slash commands for the best user experience:

-#### Command Permissions

-To use bot commands, users need the following permissions in the channel:
-- **Send Messages** - Required to send command responses
-- **Use Slash Commands** - Required to use slash commands
-- **Embed Links** - Required for rich message formatting

-If a user lacks these permissions, they will receive an error message when trying to use commands.

-#### Available Commands

-- `/status` - Show bot status and monitoring information
-- `/refresh` - Manually refresh notifications
-- `/games` - List available games on the GZCTF platform
-- `/reset` - Reset bot state (start monitoring from beginning)
-- `/permissions` - Check your permissions for bot commands

 ### Debugging